Melancholy of the self (#1 - ) ︎︎︎

 Vinyl grid: Approx. 5ft. x 11ft. x12.5ft.

-"What is the future of intimacy?
-Who holds power over, and profits from, human relationships?
-Drawing on years of research into the materiality of a hyperfeminine companion robot and its machine-learning AI, this exhibition exposes the rapidly shifting landscape of human intimacy.
-Developed through a feminist intervention in the coded data—initially embedded with a ‘master-slave’ rhetoric—the works challenge notions of emancipation, control, agency, and autonomy in AI and human-machine relations.
-By bridging classification systems from social, cultural, and technological domains, the exhibition challenges the collapsing boundaries of intimacy and agency.
+A result of a mutli-year research into the materiality of a hyperfeminine companion robot this body of work traces methodical feminist intervention into the coded data sets of a ‘master-slave’ rhetoric to point to the shifting notions of emancipation, control, agency, and autonomy in the human-machine relations.
+By bridging classification systems from social, cultural, and technological domains, the works point to the collapsing boundaries of intimacy and agency within algorithmic landscapes.

 Images: Yubo Dong/ofstudio